-The interview is where the portfolio will really pay off.
-Bring plenty of copies, and make sure that everything is well organized so that you can quickly point an interviewer to specific examples when they relate to interview questions.
+Bring hard copies of the portfolio to interviews, and make sure that everything is well organized so that you can quickly point an interviewer to specific examples when they relate to interview questions.
 This gives you the opportunity to show what you have done, not just talk about it.
 Use the portfolio as a talking point and visual aid.
 I tend to get mildly panicked during interviews, which can make me forgetful; a portfolio gives a quick overview of my important work that I can use to jog my memory and keep myself focused.

 Leave a link to your own portfolio in the comments if you think it would make a good example, or if you would like it critiqued.
 And of course feel free to critique the examples above.